stevemccormack/MultiDash-ETHOS-26/README.md

 Created by **Steven McCormack**.

+With inspiration from Rob Thomson's scripts for Rotorflight and DashX

 MultiDash is an evolving ETHOS telemetry dashboard project.
 It is not currently claiming broad compatibility beyond the tested ETHOS 26 X18/X18RS setup.

 ---